Padres - Pirates Prediction, Pick, How To Watch

-The San Diego Padres travel to the Steel City to play the Pittsburgh Pirates.
+The San Diego Padres look to bounce back today after a game-one loss to the Pittsburgh Pirates.
 It's time to continue our MLB odds series with a Padres-Pirates prediction, pick, and how-to-watch.

-The Padres lost two of three to the Nationals over the weekend.
-After two straight games of scoring ten or more runs, the Padres managed just three runs in their last two games.
-San Diego now finds its playoff hopes rapidly fading.
-They have won just four of their last six games while sitting 37-41 for the season.
-That places them 9.5 games behind the Diamondbacks in the division, and 6.5 games behind the Dodgers for the last wild-card spot.

-Meanwhile, the Pirates lost three of four to the Marlins over the weekend.
-They have now lost 12 of their last 13 games.
-Just about everything is going wrong for the Pirates.
-They were once 34-30 and in sole possession of first place.
-Now they are seven games under .500 and the Twitter account claiming Andrew McCutchen was going nowhere turned out to be fake.
+The Padres lost two of three to the Nationals over the weekend and were set for the bounce back with Yu Darvish on the mound.
+Darvish was a late scratch though due to illness, and the Padres lost again.
+Instead, the Padres sent Reiss Knehr to the mound and it did not go well for him.
+He gave up five runs with two home runs in just two innings of completed work.
+In the second inning, Jack Suwinski walked and then scored on a Ji Hwan Bae sacrifice fly.
+Nick Gonzales tripled to right field and Andrew McCutchen added a single to plate two more runs.
+Knehr went back out for the third but gave up back-to-back home runs to Carlos Santana and Suwkinski resulting in him leaving the game.
+The Pirates would score nine runs in the game on their way to a big win.

 Here are the Padres-Pirates MLB odds, courtesy of FanDuel.